Your questions answered

 Do you know when other retailers will be opening up and when all of the shops, restaurants and leisure spaces will be back open?

-Following the latest Government announcement Eldon Square will be open for essential retail and services only until further notice.
+Following the latest Government announcement, Eldon Square is thrilled to welcome visitors back to the centre with all your favourite stores, brands, indoor and outdoor dining now open.
 Please check with the specific brand’s website for more information.

 Are you taking specific measures on your air handling units before opening?